Multipath Resource Access (Erl, Naserpour)

 ProblemWhen the path to an IT resource is lost or becomes unavailable, the IT resource becomes inaccessible.
 This can jeopardize the stability of an entire cloud-based solution until the cloud provider is able to supply the cloud consumer with the lost or updated path.

 SolutionAlternative paths to IT resources are provided to give cloud consumers a means of programmatically or manually overcoming path failures.

 ApplicationA multipathing system that resides on the server or hypervisor is established to provide multiple alternative paths to the same, unique IT resource, while ensuring that the IT resource is viewed identically via each alternative path.

 MechanismsCloud Storage Device, Hypervisor, Logical Network Perimeter, Resource Replication, Virtual Server

-Figure 4 - In some cases, a specific driver is required by the operating system to ensure that it understands the redundant paths and does view two paths leading to the same IT resource as two separate IT resources.
+A multipath driver is installed on a server to ensure that the operating system understands the redundant paths and views two paths leading to the same IT resource as two separate IT resources.

 NIST Reference Architecture Mapping

 This pattern relates to the highlighted parts of the NIST reference architecture, as follows: